profhamachiclass/7.4.7_cisco_ansible_lab/README.md

-# Cisco Ansible Lab.
-Alternate v2022 by profhamachi.
+# 7.4.7 Lab - Use Ansible to Back Up and Configure a Device
 Use Ansible to Back Up and Configure a Cisco Device.
-Alternate lab v2022.
+Alternate Cisco DevNet lab v2022 by profhamachi.

 ## Notes on alternative Cisco Always-On Public Sandboxes
 As of this writing, Cisco Always-on Public Sandboxes of the CSR1kv are located here: